What is Brexit and How Will it Affect Private Aviation?

 Voting to leave the European Union was as much of a shock to UK residents as it was to the rest of the world after strong predictions of a Remain win.
 Whilst the remain campaigners desperately scramble for loopholes that could delay or even annul the outcome of the vote, David Cameron’s words and actions appear to have confirmed that Britain will indeed leave the EU.
 The question of when exactly is still unclear.

-A win for Leave was always going to result in volatile markets in the short-term as investors panic, but with such tight connections to both the EU and US it is very likely the UK will work out similar aviation arrangements to those it currently enjoys.
+A win for Leave was always going to result in volatile markets in the short-term as investors panic, but with such tight connections to both the EU and the US it is very likely the UK will work out similar aviation arrangements to those it currently enjoys.